- “F-You, Pay Me.” How to Get Paid to Write - November 14, 2019

 ProWritingAid does offer various styles of the English language.
 Beyond American English (the only right kind of English 😉), you can check your content in UK English, Australian English, and Canadian English.

-You do a surprising amount of writing on your mobile device.
+You do a surprising amount of writing and editing on your mobile device.

 Whether it’s your smartphone or tablet, you’ll be texting or responding to emails via mobile platforms on a daily basis.

-That’s why it’s slightly disappointing that ProWritingAid does not have mobile applications for Android or iOS devices.
+That’s why it’s slightly disappointing that ProWritingAid does not have mobile applications for Android or iOS devices, despite their desktop app.

 That’s not to say you can’t use the service on a mobile device.
 The web-based editor is still available through your mobile browser, but that would involve copying and pasting your content into the mobile browser, correcting it, and pasting it back into your email or texting app of choice.